 Options, because we are all unique.

 One standard we maintain, and are continually seeking to improve is the LOCAL standard.
-As of 2018 we are proud to announce that 75% of yarns used in our hand woven goods, and 50% of our hand dyed/hand spun yarns will be from will be locally sourced (Greater Region) fibers.
-These include Jacob, Wensleydale and Gotland wools.
-The other 25/50% of our yarns are non-locally sourced Alpaca, Merino and various forms of silk.
+As of 2019 we are proud to announce that be the Fall of 2019, 100% of yarns used in our hand woven goods, and hand dyed/hand spun yarns will be from will be locally sourced (Greater Region) fibers.
+These can include Est de Laine Merino, South German Merino, Alpaca, Jacob, Wensleydale and Gotland wools.

 From Fleece to finish